 Obviously, the most core of core features for Campaign Monitor is its ability to send emails.
 You get a little bit more than just sending though.

 The email function works on a step-by-step basis, that will take you right through the process to make sure you don’t ever miss anything.
-As part of its standard email capacity, it includes several templates types, depending on whether you’re sending a newsletter or announcement, a sales follow-up or promoting an event.
+As part of its standard email capacity, it includes several templates types for opt-in form choices, depending on whether you’re sending a newsletter or announcement, a sales follow-up or promoting an event.

 If you’ve ever uploaded anything to the internet, you’ll have no problem replacing their images and words with your own.